CodeMaster001/RP-SPN/README.md

 # Rapid-SPN

-The RP-SPN is extremely fast novel alogirthm on the area of SPN for Extra-wide dataset.Current repository contains the test results received from the experiments.
+The RP-SPN is extremely fast novel alogrithm on the area of SPN for Extra-wide dataset.Current repository contains the test results received from the experiments.

 Code is posted on this repository https://github.com/CodeMaster001/spnrp